Business Tips to Survive a Natural Disaster, Part 3: Lessons Learned

 “It takes a village.
 Keep a file of really good contacts that you meet and interact with through different organizations and events.
 There’s a huge benefit of being part of a community comprised of solution providers from different geographies,” she said.

-For example, eMazzanti flew resources out to Joplin, Mo., to help Motazedi after his company’s headquarters was destroyed by a tornado.
+For example, eMazzanti flew resources out to Joplin, Mo., to help fellow MSP John Motazedi of SNC Squared after the latter company’s headquarters was destroyed by a tornado.
 A year later, Motazedi flew out to help eMazzanti after Hurricane Sandy, as part of Heartland Tech Group’s Hands That Give program in which solution providers help each other through difficult times.

 After Hurricane Sandy, several employees that did not lose power hosted colleagues who had.
 When times are tough, people tend to rally together for each other, Mazzanti said.
 “It’s so important to be aware of who’s where, who might be impacted and who may not.”